Jason-Bai/hapi-plugin2/README.md

 The current working directory in which to search (defaults to `process.cwd()`)

-## Specifying Routes
+## Specifying Plugins

-Any files that match your routes glob will be loaded
+Any files that match your plugins glob will be loaded

-Example route file:
+Example plugin file:
 ```js
 module.exports = [
   'src/plugins/*Logger.js',